 AMP Page URL is Forbidden (403)

-This means that the URL in question defines an AMP Page URL that is Forbidden (403).
+This means that the URL in question is an AMP Page URL which is Forbidden (403).

 Why is this important?

 If an AMP Page URL is forbidden, search engines may be unable to crawl the page and access the content, which means it may not get indexed or appear in search results.

 This Hint will trigger for any AMP Page URL that returns a 403 HTTP header response.

 The Hint would trigger for this URL if it had a 403 (Forbidden) header response: